 Open site – This site may be flown by suitably insured visiting hang glider & paraglider pilots.

-This site is rarely used for XC although over 50 km has been flown from here.
-Flying across the valleys in thermic winds can understandably put pilots off.
-Potential can be limited by sea breeze although that can work in favour of XC flying if a convergence line sets up between the Severn and the eastern most hills of the valleys (near Pontypool).
-The site sits within a 4000ft airspace limit this rises to 5500 ft after one or two glides.
+This site can be used for XC and over 50 km has been flown from here.
+Flying across the valleys in thermals can be a great experience.
+This site and surrounding area is affected by sea breeze although that can work in favour of XC flying if a convergence line sets up between the Severn and the eastern most hills of the valleys (near Pontypool).
+The site sits within a 4000ft airspace limit and this rises to 5500 ft after one or two glides.
 When you do get away you will have the choice of heading further north up into the valleys (with the rising ground) or heading more eastwards for a quicker exit from the valleys system.
 Once clear of the valleys you will have to track northwards to avoid the river Severn (and any associated sea breezes); so you may choose to stay within the valley system as you head north.